 The first few days after liposuction

 After 24 to 48 hours, your surgeon may say it is ok to shower again.
 Make sure to remove any dressing and compression garments before showering in order to avoid infections.
-It is important to wear the compression garment at all time except when bathing.
-This will help to reduce swelling, avoid fluid build up and ensure your body is in the best shape possible.
-Make sure you get enough rest during this period, as this will help the recovery.
+It is important to wear the compression garment at all times except when bathing.
+This will help to reduce swelling, avoid fluid build-up and ensure your body is in the best shape possible.
+Make sure you get enough rest during this period, as this will help your recovery.
 However, while you do need to rest, you will be encouraged to start light exercises, such as walking.
 This will help to stimulate blood flow.
 It is important to keep hydrated.
 You will be able to return to your usual diet right away.

 The first week after liposuction

 After the first few days, you will be able to return to your job.
 If you have a physically intensive job, you may have to take a longer period of time off work.
 You may experience more physical pain throughout this period, as the effects of the local anaesthetic would have completely worn off.
 However, by the end of the week, you should be feeling less pain.
 You may still have bruising and swelling at this point, as this may take a few weeks to subside.
 Make sure you attend any follow up appointments that were scheduled with your surgeon during this period.
 If you have any concerns or questions feel free to book an appointment with your surgeon or one of the medical team, who will be able to assess you.

 The second week after liposuction